 Samantha J. Fitzgerald frequently cautions her clients in Plantation, Florida that a deed is far too important a document for non-lawyers to be playing around with.
 Most people will make drafting mistakes that are costly and irretrievable.

 Many people don’t understand that a quitclaim deed conveys only whatever title the current owner may have.
 And, most importantly, it does not guarantee that there are no claims against the property.

 This means that if for any reason the current owner has NO title to the property, or if there are a zillion claims against title, then that is what a quitclaim deed conveys —absolutely nothing—and a whole lot of title claims.

 The person giving the quitclaim deed makes no warranties or guarantees at all—and the person taking the quitclaim deed (i.e., you)—has no legal recourse against him or her for any title issues or claims.

 Plus, a quitclaim deed may void your title insurance policy.

 The moral of the story here is, just because you can buy a legal form at Office Depot or download it online and fill it out yourself, doesn’t mean that you should.

 Especially when it comes to something as important as the deed to your home, please, get some legal advice before you consider taking or giving a quitclaim deed.

 Protecting Your Family is Just a Phone Call Away.

 If you are thinking of making a transfer of Florida real estate as part of your estate planning, call us.
 We expertly guide individuals through the complex probate process, and capably handle all aspects of the creation, administration, and settlement of trusts as well.
-When you work with the estate planning attorneys at the Law Offices of Samantha J. Fitzgerald, you get more than just an estate plan: you get peace of mind.
+When you work with the estate planning attorneys at SJF Law Group, you get more than just an estate plan: you get peace of mind.
 Call us at 954-580-3690 or email us at: [email protected] today.